Movable Signals with Dual-Polarized Fixed Intelligent Surfaces: Beyond Diagonal Reflection Matrices: Conclusion

 \section{Conclusion}

 We have investigated the performance limits of \gls{siso} systems aided by dual-polarized intelligent surfaces.
 Specifically, we have compared two strategies: \gls{ris}, where the reflection properties of the surface are reconfigured, and movable signals with \gls{fis}, where the signal frequency is reconfigured while the surface has fixed reflection properties.
 We show that movable signals with \gls{fis} always outperform \gls{ris}, by achieving at least a four times higher received power.
 When the transmitter and receiver have opposite polarization, a \gls{fis} with a reflection matrix not limited to be diagonal, namely a \gls{bd-fis}, remarkably further increases the performance.
-Future research could explore \gls{bd-fis} architectures that are optimal for any polarization of the transmitting and receiving antennas, and the optimization of the frequency of movable signals under realistic spectrum constraints and channel models.
+Future research could explore \gls{bd-fis} architectures that are optimal for any polarization of the transmitter and receiver, and the optimization of the frequency of movable signals under realistic spectrum constraints and channel models, e.g., in the near-field.